Robjects-Timers/Timer_v0/README.md

    1. Through the USB Socket Connection Port (**Easy**)
    2. Through pins via DC power source (**Could be Complex**)

-  Due to the hundreds of variations and possibilities of powering through option 2, we will stick to powering the circuit via the USB connector to reduce complexity of build.
+  For the majority of this tutorial, we will stick to powering the circuit via the USB connector to reduce complexity and cost of this build.
 > **Note:**
-> If there is large interest and request, I will definitely be happy to provide different possibilities and options of powering via pins.
+> For those planning to power the timer externally without a cable, I highly recommend you to read the documentation closely and plan out all wire connections as configuration changes if you plan to use an external battery.
+> Take for instance a **9V DC Battery**: Although being in the input voltage range (**6-30V**) as seen in the [manual](), the power source likely not turn on or run out very quickly if you manage to power the circuit.
+This is due to its low-current and sporadic flunctuations in current as the relay is turned on and off while in use.

 #### 1. **Trigger**:
 With the circuit, the timer hardware needs a signal (from outside stimulus) to know that a countdown needs to begin, this is where the trigger comes into play.
 Due to the versatile logic in the timer circuit, one is able to configure both maintained and momentary switches with any number of poles (SPST, SPDT, DPDT).
 Here are some different types of buttons you can use: